batiste/sprite.js/doc/source/index.rst

 Performance and different ways to draw
 =======================================

-This library provides 2 rendering engines: HTML and canvas.
+This library provides 3 rendering engines: HTML and canvas and WebGl.
+WebGl is still in an experimental state.

 By default the HTML engine is used.
 The HTML engine displays sprites using DOM elements when the canvas engine draw the sprites on the canvas.
 Each layer of the application can have a different engine.